HemantPaul/SAP-projecf/README.md

 Vendor ID        : V1001

----

-WHAT I WOULD ADD IN THE FUTURE
+WHAT COULD BE ADDED IN THE FUTURE

 1. Connect SAP Ariba
    Right now the Purchase Order is created manually inside SAP MM.